 \section{Acknowledgments}

 We thank Kfir Blum, Scott Tremaine and Matias Zaldarriaga for insightful conversations.
-GMT acknowledges support from the Sivian Fund at the Institute for Advanced Study.
-AC is supported by an ERC STG grant (``AstroDarkLS'', grant No.\ 101117510).
-AC acknowledges the hospitality of the Weizmann Institute of Science at different stages of this project.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No.\ 101117510).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union.
+G.M.T. acknowledges support from the Sivian Fund at the Institute for Advanced Study.
+A.C. is supported by an ERC STG grant (``AstroDarkLS,'' Grant No.\ 101117510).
+A.C. acknowledges the hospitality of the Weizmann Institute of Science at different stages of this project.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No.\ 101117510).
+Views and opinions expressed in this paper are those of the authors only and do not necessarily reflect those of the European Union.
 The European Union cannot be held responsible for them.

 \onecolumngrid